At Felice a Testaccio historic restaurant in Rome for a hearty traditional meal

 I ordered tonnarelli cacio e pepe because it’s one of my favourite dishes and even though very traditional and apparently easy to make, I found not everywhere in Rome they make it properly, either cheating with the cheese or just not following the right recipe.
 As expected, at Felice a Testaccio the cacio e pepe is outstanding.
 The waiter brings it to the table and mix it in front of you for the last creamy touch.
 A very generous amount of high-quality Pecorino and black pepper do the trick, and what you get is a lip-smacking Roman culinary experience.

-I didn’t take a main course but since it was artichoke season I opted for a side dish and had the most tender carciofo alla romana (artichoke Roman-style) ever.
+I didn’t take the main course but since it was artichoke season I opted for a side dish and had the most tender carciofo alla romana (artichoke Roman-style) ever.

 My husband loved his roasted lamb with potatoes, perfectly cooked in the oven, and my parents merrily tucked into their saltimbocca alla romana and bucatini all’amatriciana, thick spaghetti served al dente in a juicy tomato sauce with guanciale cured meat.